10 Model-based clustering

 5. Try fitting model-based clustering to the aflw data?
 What is the best model?
 Is the solution related to offensive vs defensive vs mid-fielder skills?

-6. Use model-based clustering on the challenge data sets, c1-c7 from the mulgar package.
-Explain why or why not the best model fits the cluster structure or not.
+6. Use model-based clustering on the challenge data sets, c1 from the mulgar package.
+What model and how many clusters would you expect to be the best fit?
+Explain why the best model fits the cluster structure or not.